 Spinal Muscular Atrophy (SMA)

-The general rule is that the shorter the age of onset of symptoms, the more severe the progression of the disease is.
+The general rule is that the earlier the onset of symptoms, the more severe the progression of the disease is.
 There are subclasses of the disease, but in most patients there is symmetrical muscle weakness mainly in the center of the body, on shoulders, hips, thighs and upper back, with legs showing weaker than arms and affecting neck and face.
 Complications occur when respiratory muscles and swallowing muscles are involved, including severe respiratory infections.
 In addition, there is loss of reflexes, the presence of horror and scoliosis, and also kyphosis and other bone problems.

 Types with different mutations